 All surgery times are by appointment but urgent cases can be seen on the same day, at the end of surgeries.
 We will try to accomodate emergency appointments on the day you request but you may have to wait to see a particular doctor for a routine appointment.

-You can access appointments with a Doctor or Practice Nurse by telephoning reception from 8.30am, booking on-line, and by visiting reception but please be aware that it may not necessarily be a Doctor you need to see.
+You can access appointments with a Doctor or Practice Nurse by telephoning reception from 8.30am and by visiting reception but please be aware that it may not necessarily be a Doctor you need to see.

 The receptionist will ask you questions.
 Please give as much detail as you can so that you can be directed as quickly as possible to an appropriate person who can deal with your problem.
 Please bear in mind receptionists have to adhere to the same confidentiality codes as Doctors and Practice Nurses and they will try to help you as much as they can.